What's the best hybrid workspace management software?

 - Seamless integrations: Works smoothly with tools like Slack, Microsoft 365, and Google Workspace.

-Pricing starts at $5 per monthly active user (billed annually) for room booking.
+Pricing starts at $60 per bookable resource (billed annually) + platform fees.
 Visitor management is charged separately.

 elia is an easy-to-use workspace management platform designed for desk booking, occupancy tracking, and hybrid office management.
 It’s a perfect option for companies that need a simple, user-friendly desk booking tool without the need for many third-party app integrations.